 JCCK applied and received approval for the not-for-profit 501(c)(3) status in 2018.

 A successful inaugural golf tournament fundraiser was held on September 21, 2019 at the Kona Country Club.

-A successful inaugural new year’s banquet was held on January 11, 2020 with almost 300 attending.
+A successful Inaugural New Year’s Banquet was held on January 11, 2020 with people 300 attending.

-Focused effort is underway to secure a parcel of land on the beautiful slopes of Kona for the Cultural Center site.
+Focused due diligence efforts will continue in securing a suitable parcel of land on the beautiful slopes of Kona.